Nirmala-vijapur/M2-EmbSys/Project/README.md

 # SWOT
 # Strength

-* it is very economical and easy to handel by the user
-* speed varies automatically, so that it controls the speed without using it manually
+* Speed fluctuates automatically, thus it manages the speed without the user having to do it manually.
-* it is help full to disabled people
+* It is useful for disabled persons.
-* it is very easy to install in offices, houses etc
+* It is simple to install in businesses, homes, and other places.
-* save energy by showing down its speed in low temperature
+* It saves energy by slowing down in low temperature.

 # weakness

-* Arduino is the heart of the circuit, if controller is damaged the whole system will be interrupted.
+* Since the Arduino is the circuit's heart, if the controller is damaged, the entire system will be interrupted.
-* Speed control is independent of individual preference.
+* Individual preferences have no effect on speed control.

 # 4w's & 1H
 # WHO